-- >> Minor: An additional area of focus or emphasis of study, often to provide students with secondary skills related to their major or to expand on a particular interest area.
+Midterm exams: Comprehensive tests that are given midway through the semester.
+Often these exams are more heavily weighted than other tests. >> Minor: An additional area of focus or emphasis of study, often to provide students with secondary skills related to their major or to expand on a particular interest area.
 For example, a student might choose to major in graphic design with a minor in advertising.
-Minors require fewer credit hours to complete than majors. - >> Office hours: Designated hours when a faculty member or assigned assistant for a course is available to meet with students to address concerns or provide advising.
+Minors require fewer credit hours to complete than majors.

+Office hours: Designated hours when a faculty member or assigned assistant for a course is available to meet with students to address concerns or provide advising.
 Faculty usually post their office hours on the syllabus for their class and indicate whether students need an appointment or can just "drop in."
-Office hours are a great time to get to know your teachers and build a relationship with them. - >> Prerequisite: A course that a student must successfully complete before enrolling in another class or a certain class rank (e.g. sophomore status) required to take a class.
+Office hours are a great time to get to know your teachers and build a relationship with them.

+Prerequisite: A course that a student must successfully complete before enrolling in another class or a certain class rank (e.g. sophomore status) required to take a class.
 For example, English 101 may be a prerequisite for English 201.
-Also known as "pre-req" or "pr." - >> Registrar's Office or Records Office: The office that oversees your official college transcript.
+Also known as "pre-req" or "pr."

+Registrar's Office or Records Office: The office that oversees your official college transcript.
 This office also often coordinates the course scheduling and class registration process.

-ŲUICK IIP

-ADDRESSING FACULTY MEMBERS